JatinKhare/advancesmcusystems/lab3/README.md

 /your_path/lab3/kernal_modules# source insert.sh       #this makes the kernel modules and inserts them in the kernel

-/your_path/lab3/codes# source bitstream_lab3.bit       #to insert the bit file
+/your_path/lab3/codes# fpgautil -b lab3_bitstreams/<name-of-the-bit-file>.bit        #to insert the bit file

 /your_path/lab3/codes# make clean
 /your_path/lab3/codes# make